-Section 5: If a pick of runs is posted while an Operator is on leave or vacation and the Operator was properly notified of the date of the pick, and given an opportunity to leave a written choice of runs, and failed to do so, then the provisions of Section 1 of this Article shall apply.
+Section 5: If a pick of runs is posted while an Operator is on leave or vacation and the Operator was properly notified of the date of the pick and given an opportunity to leave a written choice of runs, and failed to do so, then the provisions of Section 1 of this Article shall apply.
 Proper notification of a pick date shall be a letter posted on the bulletin board, and the date on the letter shall be the date of proper notification.
-If an Operator on leave or vacation was not properly notified and s/he had no opportunity to leave a choice of runs, such Operator may be assigned the same run as s/he presently has if it is still open, or a run as close as possible to his or her present work schedule and days off.
-Upon returning to work the Operator, if dissatisfied at the choice made may, at his or her option be placed on the Extra Board, or may displace an Operator with lesser seniority.
+If an Operator on leave or vacation was not properly notified and employee had no opportunity to leave a choice of runs, such Operator may be assigned the same run as operator presently has if it is still open, or a run as close as possible to operator's present work schedule and days off.
+Upon returning to work the Operator, if dissatisfied at the choice made may, at their option be placed on the Extra Board or may displace an Operator with lesser seniority.
 Any vacancy thus created will be placed for bid.